ribtoks/code-jamming/_posts/2018-03-01-migrate-wordpress-to-jekyll.md

 ```

 Which means that if we go to url without ".html" and we have a file with same name and extension ".html" we should serve it instead of 404 page.

+## Enjoy your new blog

+Now it's time to check your blog locally with `bundle exec jekyll serve` if everything works as expected.
+When all the minor issues are fixed would be a great time to finally publish it to GitHub Pages or just to generate static pages and upload them to your hosting (probably the same one which used to run Wordpress).